andresWeitzel/Api_Bioethanol_Statistics_DynamoDB/README.md

   <br>

+Api Rest for the statistical management of the production and marketing of bioethanol based on cane and corn.
+For its main architecture, all dynamo operations are covered through modularized helpers, endpoints through controllers, enumerations are used, etc. All necessary CRUD operations are also applied, as well as validations of credentials, tokens, headers, body, etc. for each endpoint of each table.
+The dynamodb tables involved are bioethanolPrices, bioethanolTotal, and bioethanolTypes.
-`Important`: There are security alerts from dependabot pointing against the "serverless-dynamodb-local" plugin.
-Do not apply security patches to said plugin, since version `^1.0.2` has problems when creating tables and running the dynamo service.
+`Important`: There are security alerts from dependabot that were closed as they point to the "serverless-dynamodb-local" plugin.
+Do not apply security patches to that plugin, as version `^1.0.2` has problems creating tables and running the dynamo service.
 It is recommended to keep the latest stable version `^0.2.40` with the security alerts generated.

 <br>